-'''

-find /etc/ngcp-config -name \.tt2.dpkg\
+find /etc/ngcp-config -name \\.tt2.dpkg\\

-'''

 Changes made directly in tt2 templates will be lost after the software upgrade.
-Only custom changes made in customtt.tt2 files will be kept.
+Only custom changes made in customtt.tt2 or added by patchtt.tt2 files will be kept.
 Hence, check the system for locally modified tt2 files on all nodes:

-'''

 ngcp-status --integrity

-'''